belle2/basf2/svd/doc/reconstruction.rst

 Clustering
 ----------
-The first step of reconstruction after unpacking (or simulation) is the the clustering, i.e. grouping adjacent strips into ``RawCluster``.
-All acquired strips are good for clustering since the minimum value of SNR corresponds to the online zero-suppresion cut: SNR > 3.
+The first step of reconstruction after unpacking (or simulation) is the clustering, i.e. grouping adjacent strips into ``RawCluster``.
+All acquired strips are good for clustering since the minimum value of SNR corresponds to the online zero-suppression cut: SNR > 3.
 A ``RawCluster`` is promoted to ``SVDCluster`` if there is at least one strip in the cluster with SNR > 5.
 The parameters for clustering are stored in the :ref:`SVDClusterCuts<svdclustercuts>` DBObject.